 The Mergui Archipelago is one of the last untouched and unspoilt tropical destinations left on earth.
-Eight-hundred islands are scattered in the Andaman Sea off the western shore of Burma’s remote south, just across from the Thai border, and with only a few dozen visitors to the entire area each month the region is virtually unknown to the outside world.
+Eight-hundred islands are scattered in the Andaman Sea off the western shore of Burma’s (Myanmar's) remote south, just across from the Thai border, and with only a few dozen visitors to the entire area each month the region is virtually unknown to the outside world.

 The group of islands, with powder white beaches, swaying palm trees and dense jungle, are near deserted, save for a few fishermen in dugout canoes and the elusive Moken sea gypsies – a semi-nomadic tribe living a hunter-gatherer lifestyle heavily based on the sea.
 The lack of human interference has left the islands with a full range of animal life, no longer found undisturbed on the Asian mainland.
 Azure waters are swimming with colourful reef fish and spotted corals, and above water you can see eagles circling, gibbons screeching and monitor lizards eyeing you from the thickets.